jalingo/MagicCloud/README.md

 Each **CloudKit** container can be directly accessed at the [CloudKit Dashboard](https://icloud.developer.apple.com/dashboard), where developers can modify the database schema, query / modify records, manage subscriptions, etc...

+**DON'T FORGET** to make all record names queryable. `MCMirror`s use those names to find and fetch records.

 ## Reporting Bugs

-If you've had any issues, first please review the existing documentation.
+If you've had any issues, first please review the existing documentation thoroughly.
 After being certain that you're dealing with a replicable bug, the best way to submit the issue is through GitHub.

 ```
 @ github.com/jalingo/MagicCloud > "Issues" tab > "New Issue" button